Home Past Improv Shows Summer Shakespeare About Us

 Joanna Palladino Joanna Peterson

 is a veteran improv performer and was glad to join in Wit&Will's inaugural production of Hamlet in 2000.
-After a long hiatus from theatre, Joanna is delighted to trade quips and quirks again; it rivals her current profession as a policy wonk.
-She started wending her witchy ways in MacBeth, summer 2001; played Viola in Twelfth Night, summer 2002.
-She starred in Betrayal at Curtain Call Theatre in March 2003, then as Hermia/ Snout in Wit&Will’s summer production of A Midsummer Night’s Dream, then as Eva Tanguay (and others) the premiere of Haunted Albany County in October (a role she reprised in 2004).
-Joanna has been seen recently in Curtain Call's Ten Little Indians and Kiss the Bride and Noises Off .
-Her most stellar work is offering improvisation workshops for troubled youths and chairing the ACLU's annual Banned Books Week Readings.
+After a long hiatus from theatre, Joanna was delighted to trade quips and quirks again doing improv; it rivals her current profession as a policy wonk.
+She started wending her witchy ways in MacBeth, Summer 2001; played Viola in Twelfth Night, Summer 2002.
+She starred in Betrayal at Curtain Call Theatre in March 2003, then as Hermia/Snout in Wit&Will's summer 2004 production of A Midsummer Night's Dream, then as Eva Tanguay (and others) the premiere of Haunted Albany County in October (a role she reprised in 2004 and 2005).
+Joanna has been seen in Curtain Call's Ten Little Indians, Kiss the Bride, Noises Off, Rumors, The Sunshine Boys, PostMortem, Leading Ladies, It's A Wonderful Life, Tom,Dick & Harry, and the critically acclaimed Rabbit Hole.
+She was Lady Caroline in SCP's Enchanted April.
+In 2006, Joanna starred in the new play We are at the Well for Wit&Will's Theatre Shorts.
+Her most stellar work is offering workshops for troubled youths and chairing the NYCLU's annual Banned Books Week Readings.

 photo of Janet Womachka